Streampunk/dynamorse-deprecated/doc/ebu_nts_demo_crib.md

 ![switch](../images/switch.png)

+* This is nonsense ... so we're working on adding some rules that prevent mixing single essnece type flows.

 ## Summary

-* Demonstrated software-only infrastructure
+* Demonstrated software-only infrastructure - not software defined
-* With registration and discovery
+* With registration and discovery - mDNS supported
 * Wiring like the IoT
 * Load managed like big data - reactive streams
 * Monitored and measured